bonocore/EveryActivityTimeline/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This component is packaged as a Salesforce DX project. /force-app/main/default/lwc contains the logic (HTML and JS), while /force-app/main/default/objects/ contain the custom object definition. /force-app/main/default/permissionsets contains the permissions for the custom object and the relationship to the standard Lead object.
+This component is packaged as a Salesforce DX project. /force-app/main/default/lwc contains the logic (HTML and JS), while /force-app/main/default/objects/ contain the custom object definition. /force-app/main/default/permissionsets contains the permissions for the activity custom object  (GB_Timeline_Activity__c).

 ### Installation